-International bank HSBC established a presence in Greece in 1981 and is now one of the major players in the financial sector of the country.
+International bank HSBC established a presence in Greece in 1981 and is now one of the major banks in Greece.
 It supports corporate expansion in Greece and overseas through its specialist divisions such as HSBC Commercial Banking and HSBC Global Banking and Markets.

 With the bank’s international experience, HSBC is able to serve the local requirements of individuals and corporate and institutional clients in terms of banking and investments.

-One of the largest card issuers in Greece is international bank Citibank.
-It is also the first bank to introduce investment products to the Greek market.
+One of the largest card issuers in Greece is international bank, Citibank.
+It is also the first of banks in Greece to introduce investment products to the Greek market.
 Headquartered in Athens, Citibank Greece is a subsidiary of Citibank, National Association.
 It offers banking products and services to businesses, the public sector, and financial institutions.

-In 2014, Citibank sold its retail banking business in Greece to Alpha Bank, transferring over 720 employees, wealth management unit and a retail branch network that services 480,000 customers.
+In 2014, Citibank sold its retail banking business in Greece to Alpha Bank, transferring over 720 employees, its wealth management unit, and a retail branch network that services 480,000 customers.

 Revenue: 9.12 million euros (2016)